 Conduct a thorough background check, including a credit check, to assess the financial stability of applicants.

 Additionally, conduct personal interviews with potential tenants for your house or apartment in rent to get an idea of their personality and compatibility with your property.
 Don’t forget to verify the provided references and contact previous employers and landlords to gain a more complete perspective.

-When selecting tenants it’s also essential to be mindful of local laws and regulations to avoid any illegal discrimination.
-Remember that choosing the right tenants is crucial to avoid issues and assure a successful landlord-tenant relationship.
+When selecting tenants, it’s also essential to be mindful of local laws and regulations to avoid any illegal discrimination.
+Remember that choosing the right tenants is crucial to avoiding issues and ensuring a successful landlord-tenant relationship.

 7. Drafting the appropriate rental contract (residential, seasonal, or touristic)

 Once you have selected suitable tenants, it’s essential to draft a comprehensive and clear rental contract to protect your rights and establish expectations for both you and the tenants.